Pietro d'Abano

 Pietro d'Abano, also known as Petrus de Apono, Petrus Aponensis or Peter of Abano (c.
 1257 – 1316), was an Italian philosopher, astrologer, and professor of medicine in Padua.
 He was born in the Italian town from which he takes his name, now Abano Terme.
 He gained fame by writing Conciliator Differentiarum, quae inter Philosophos et Medicos Versantur.
 He was eventually accused of heresy and atheism, and came before the Inquisition.
 He died in prison in 1315 (some sources say 1316) before the end of his trial.

 Biography

 He lived in Greece for a period of time before he moved and commenced his studies for a long time at Constantinople (between 1270 and 1290).
+Here, he learned the Greek language.
 Around 1300 he moved to Paris, where he was promoted to the degrees of doctor in philosophy and medicine, in the practice of which he was very successful, but his fees were remarkably high.
-In Paris he became known as "the Great Lombard".
-He settled at Padua, where he gained a reputation as a physician.
+In Paris, he began to have issues with the inquisition.
+Here, he became known as "the Great Lombard".
+In 1306, he left Paris and returned to Padua.
+Here, he gained a reputation as a physician.
 In Padua he befriended an older scholar Paolo Tosetti.
 Also an astrologer, he was charged with practising magic: the particular accusations being that he brought back into his purse, by the aid of the devil, all the money he paid away, and that he possessed the philosopher's stone.

 Gabriel Naudé, in his Antiquitate Scholae Medicae Parisiensis, gives the following account of him: